Night of the Demons 2

 Review:

 Also at the school is Perry (Robert Jayne).
-He is really into demonology and wants to prove that is a legitimate science.
+He is into demonology and wants to prove that it is a legitimate science.
 This upsets Father Bob and he wants him to give it up.
 Shirley steals one of his books while he’s distracted.

 Everyone is freaked out when they learn it is being held at Hull House.
-Shirley’s boyfriend, Rick (Rick Peters), drives them out there.
+Shirley’s boyfriend, Rick (Rick Peters), drives them there.
 Their main event of this party is to sacrifice Mouse to wake up the demons.
 The problem is that Angela isn’t asleep.
-She is moving about the house as members of this group explores.
-Bibi finds a lipstick in the bathroom cabinet and then goes off with Johnny.
+She moves about the house as members of this group explore.
+Bibi finds lipstick in the bathroom cabinet and then goes off with Johnny.
 Mouse is spooked by Shirley and Rick’s friend Z-boy (Darin Heames).
+Things get crazy and they flee back to the school.
+The problem is that an item brought over the underground stream holds the evil on this property.
+It is then a fight for survival against these demons who possess those that they attack.

 My Rating: 7 out of 10